atrosekta/rust-electrical-wiki/content/powerdistribution.md

 ![](images/image51.png)

-A dynamic bus, known as a D-Bus, is when we let the components evenly distribute power between all connected outputs.
-The only control you have over the amount of power available to each output is the amount of power you put into it.
-This is primarily used when the component or circuit attached to each output requires the same amount of power or when each circuit uses less than the available power and you want to avoid the forced Active Usage from an Electrical Branch.
+A dynamic bus, known as a D-Bus, is when the components evenly distribute power between all connected outputs.
+This can be just a single Splitter or a group of them and the only control over the amount of power available at each output is the amount of power that is put into it.

+This is great when the component or circuit attached to each output requires the same amount of power.
+It is a power efficient way to supply the same amount of power to multiple components or circuits.
+When using a bypass battery backup, it can free up some power to be used somewhere else.
+When using an Inline battery backup, only the Active Usage from the Splitter is forced onto the battery.
+Only when the components connected to each output are online will their Active Usage be reflected on the battery.
+This is good in situations where a player wants to use a Switch to turn things off before they logout.

 If an output gets destroyed, the system will evenly redistribute power between the remaining outputs.
 The drawback would be that if the incoming power drops too low to support the connected outputs, everything will stop working or at least those that require the full amount of power that was previously present.

 ---